-The Government announced on 2 May 2020 that it would legislate to provide that Revenue would warehouse deferred VAT and payroll taxes debts associated with the Covid-19 crisis.
-Pending the enactment of the necessary legislation, Revenue operated the scheme on an administrative basis.
+On 2 May 2020, the Government announced it would legislate to provide that Revenue would warehouse deferred VAT and payroll taxes debts associated with the Covid-19 crisis.

-The tax debt warehousing arrangement allows a business to park unpaid VAT and PAYE (Employer) tax debts, that arose from the COVID-19 crisis for a period of 12 months after a business resumes trading.
-No interest will accrue during this period and an interest rate of 3% per annum will apply on the repayment of these ‘warehoused tax debts’ after that date.
-The date on which a business is deemed to resume trading is by reference to the date when the business ceased to be subject to restrictions provided for in Regulations detailed in the Roadmap for Reopening Ireland (plus two additional VAT months).
+The tax debt warehousing arrangement allowed a business to park unpaid VAT and PAYE (Employer) tax debts, that arose from the COVID-19 crisis for a period of 12 months after a business resumed trading.
+No interest was to accrue during this period with an interest rate of 3% per annum to apply on the repayment of these ‘warehoused tax debts’ after that date.

-The Institute is in ongoing engagement with Revenue on measures to help deal with cash-flow issues for businesses and on clarifications required on tax administration issues the COVID-19 pandemic presents for affected businesses and employees.
+The Institute has been in ongoing engagement with Revenue on measures to help deal with cash-flow issues for businesses and on clarifications required on tax administration issues the COVID-19 pandemic presented for affected businesses and employees.

 We will continue to engage with the Department of Finance and with Revenue on the cash-flow difficulties and the tax administration and payment issues arising for businesses affected by the COVID-19 pandemic and we will update members on this webpage, on Twitter and in TaxFax.

-In November 2020, Revenue will be writing to businesses that qualify for the debt warehousing arrangement about the tax liabilities that have been warehoused.
-Taxpayers with outstanding returns will be reminded in the letter about tax returns that are outstanding and need to be filed to retain the debt warehouse status.
-Samples of the letters issuing from Revenue are available below:
+In November 2020, Revenue wrote to businesses that qualify for the Debt Warehousing Scheme about the tax liabilities that have been warehoused.
+Taxpayers with outstanding returns are reminded in the letter about tax returns that are outstanding and need to be filed to retain the debt warehouse status.
+Samples of the letters issued by Revenue are available below:

 October 2020 – eBrief No. 190/20: Budget 2021 – Income Tax Warehousing